Paul Brogan

 Paul Brogan (born 5 July 1976) is a Gaelic footballer who plays for the St Oliver Plunketts Eoghan Ruadh club and formerly for the Dublin county team.

 Early life

 From a famous footballing family, Brogan is the son of former All-Ireland winning and All Star player Bernard Brogan Snr and is the brother of former Dublin players Alan and Bernard Jnr.
 His uncle Jim Brogan was also an inter-county footballer for Dublin.
-Alongside most of his family, Brogan has attended St. Declan's College on Navan Road.
+Like most of his family, Brogan has attended St Declan's College on Navan Road.

 Career

 He made his senior inter-county debut as a substitute for Dublin in the 2008 O'Byrne Cup against Wicklow.
 He made his first start for Dublin against Westmeath in the quarter-final of the O'Byrne Cup and scored a point in the game.
 Brogan won the Dublin AFL Division 1 title with his club St Oliver Plunketts Eoghan Ruadh.
 It was the first league title in the club's history.

 He was on Dublin's winning team for the 2008 O'Byrne Cup winning team which defeated Longford in the final.
 He was part of the Dublin panel that won the 2011 All-Ireland senior football championship.
 He was dropped from the Dublin senior football panel in October 2012.